What to Do About Your Not-So-Great Pregnancy Posture

-- If you're standing with your toes pointed outwards, bring them forwards so your feet are closer to parallel.
+- If you’re standing with your toes pointed outward, bring them forward so your feet are closer to parallel.

-- If your pelvis is pushing forwards, pull it back so your hips are positioned under your shoulders.
+- If your pelvis is pushing forward, pull it back so your hips are positioned under your shoulders.

-- Roll your shoulders back so that your elbows are behind your torso and your hands are by your side, with your thumbs pointing forwards.
+- Roll your shoulders back so that your elbows are behind your torso and your hands are by your side, with your thumbs pointing forward.

 2. Change it up.